 1. Cook for yourself

-additional idea is to cook with friends.
-Not only is it more fun, but also each person can buy a few ingredients instead of all of them.
+You’ll save yourself a lot of money by cooking rather than eating every meal out.
+An additional idea is to cook with friends.
+It’s more fun, and each person can contribute a few ingredients.
 Cooking for one person is difficult anyway (ex: how do you eat an entire bag of carrots by yourself before they go bad [unless you eat carrots all day every day]?)

 2. Start with free activities